-Volunteers at Second Helpings pick up food donations from grocery stores across the region, and then redistribute the donations to food banks to feed the hungry.
-Food pick-ups and drop-offs were once logged using clipboards and pens, and then hand-entered into spreadsheets at the office.
+Volunteers at Second Helpings in Beaufort County, SC pick up food donations from grocery stores across the region, and then redistribute the donations to food banks, churches, and soup kitchens to feed the hungry.
+The organization rescues nearly 3 million pounds of food per year in this way.

-This project replaced the clipboards and pens previously used by Second Helpings volunteers, and it provides more accurate and timely reports for donating stores and other supporting agencies.
+Homeplate has thus replaced the clipboards and pencils when it was installed in 2012.
+As a byproduct, Homeplate also provides accurate and timely reports for donating stores and other supporting agencies.

 In 2021, NPFI made a major upgrade to Homeplate that removed its dependency on the mobile app.
 Now all the trucks are equipped with Wi-fi, so that weights can be directly entered from the truck to the server, without the need for uploading that data at the end of the day.
 This upgrade saves volunteer time and developer tedium, since the mobile app is no longer needed.